 Why is cast iron so special?

-spraying water on a cast iron griddle in a sink
+water spraying on cast iron griddle in a sink.

 ...give it a quick scrub with a little bit of elbow grease.
-I absolutely love Scour Daddies for this (and for general everyday cleaning, for that matter - these are the best sponges!).
+I absolutely love these scour sponges for this (and for general everyday cleaning, for that matter - these are the best sponges!).
+I also love chain mail for scrubbing cast iron - it's kind of like a huge metal rag that can scrub off stubborn gunk without damaging your seasoning.

-Most people will not recommend using any kind of even mild dish soap on cast iron, but funny story - I actually had the actual Lodge Tik Tok account comment on my video tutorial about this a few months ago.
-Take a look at the comments...
+Most people will not recommend using any kind of even mild dish soap on cast iron, but funny story - I had the actual Lodge Tik Tok account comment on my video tutorial about this a few years ago.

 So, straight from the horse's mouth - you can use soapy water if you really want.
 Just make sure the soap you're using doesn't include any harsh ingredients (like lye or vinegar) before you use it.